amran16/wikipedia_viewer/README.md

 # Wikipedia Viewer

-This project uses an API and searches Wikipedia entries and displays searches on the page
+This project uses Wikipedia's API, searches entries and displays searches on the page.

 This project was built according to: